Chey-000/registration/README.md

 # registration
-The Repository is totally about the Creating the Registration Form using HTML
+The Repository is totally about the Creating the basic Registration Form using HTML & CSS